-Powder Blue Dwarf Gourami (Trichogaster lalius) Fish Species Profile
+Powder Blue Dwarf Gourami (Trichogaster lalius) Species Profile & Care Guide

 The Powder Blue dwarf Gourami is the attractive colour morph of the Dwarf Gourami.